Altieri family: 17th century and later

 The Altieri had other Cardinals: Giambattista the elder (1589-1654), brother of Emilio, who prepared the ascent to the papacy of his younger brother, and commissioned the family's palazzo in the rione Pigna, replacing the already existing Altieri houses; Lorenzo (1671 - 1741); Giambattista the younger (1673-1740); Vincenzo Maria (1724 - 1800) who became famous for his courageous resignation during the Jacobin Republic; then Lodovico (1805–67) who, after being nuncius at Vienna for several years, was part of the triumvirate of Cardinals which ruled Rome after the end of the Roman republic in 1849.
 Appointed Cardinal of Albano, he died of cholera in 1867, while assisting people hit by the epidemics.

 The family became extinct in 1955, with the death of the last prince, Prince Ludovico Altieri (1878–1955).
 Nowadays, the descendants of a cadet branch of the family have survived.
 The founder of the family was Ferdinando Altieri (1887-1966), great invalid of war, veteran of the first world conflict and husband of Irene Riso (1888-1984), scion of the Riso di Colobria barons based in Palermo.
-The couple had three children, including Alberto Altieri (1929 - 2012) spiritual son of cardinal Sergio Pignedoli as well as an official of RAI.
+The couple had three children, including Alberto Altieri (1929 - 2012) spiritual son of cardinal Sergio Pignedoli as well as an official and director of the photografiphic archive of RAI.
 The aforesaid branch, even though it is distantly linked to the main dynasty, does not hold any noble property.